 The key issue will study the following aspects:

-- Study how to support information transfer Ambient IoT services and related system functionality.
+- Study how to support information transfer for Ambient IoT services and related system functionality, including the information transfer for an Ambient IoT device and for a group of Ambient IoT Devices..

 NOTE: including whether there is a need to support session based transfer between Ambient IoT device and the network considering the device types and capabilities.

-- Study which of the enabled Ambient IoT services are exposed to AF and how.
+- Study which of the enabled Ambient IoT services are exposed to AF and how, e.g. for the case AF requests Ambient IoT service for an Ambient IoT Device and for a group of Ambient IoT Devices.